-At a recent PSRI meeting, the guest speaker Andre Gallant presented several different techniques he used to create some of his photographs.
-Some techniques were the results of aspirations for paintings, with which I fully disagree, yet others explored the photographic capture of movement and recording longer passages of time in one frame, which is my cup of tea.
+At a recent PSRI meeting, the guest speaker Andre Gallant presented several techniques used in creating some of his photographs.
+Some techniques stemmed from aspirations for paintings, with which I fully disagree.
+Yet others explored the photographic capture of movement and recording longer passages of time in one frame, which is my cup of tea.

 - Measure the proper exposure for the scene